ASD-Blueprint/desktop.gov.au/program/traveller.md

     * :( Anxious – just wants to finish & go to bed
 ---

-They are rarely at the office and are constantly travelling due to the work they need to do.
-They look forward to the weekend so they can spend time with their family, so they work late to finish their admin / paperwork to avoid sacrificing their family weekends.
+I am rarely in the office as I'm constantly travelling due to the work I do.
+I look forward to the weekend so I can spend time with family, so I work late to finish admin / paperwork to avoid sacrificing my weekend.

 ## Understanding the interaction